Why Hire a Shanghai Personal Trainer?

 of their courses are Monday to Fridays, while others are weekend only

 According to 3HFit, their students find a wide variety of jobs in Shanghai after completing their programs; "There are many jobs in Shanghai from personal trainers to working positions in gyms and fitness studios.
 With the certification, an individual can enter the wide field of fitness."

-One expat who recently took their program, Olga Nemchikova, chose it because she is already a health coach in Shanghai.
+One expat who took the 3HFit certification program, Olga Nemchikova, chose it because she is already a health coach in Shanghai.

 Olga focuses on helping clients lead a healthier life through diet and lifestyle.
 "I know that Fitness/Sport is part of Healthy Lifestyle.
 So in order to provide my Clients with a full range of services I decided to get professional education in personal training."

 Olga's clients are out-of-shape expats who want to get back in shape, as well as those with chronic pain due to being too sedentary.
 Olga delivers her programs in client's home or gym, or at the 3HFit gym.

 Olga's ACE certification program at 3HFit included 90 hours of training taken Monday to Fridays for just over one month.
 The program costs about RMB 11,000; including the tuition and certification exam.

 Sasha Storm is another personal trainer and certified nutritionist providing ladies group fitness classes and personal training in Shanghai through her StormFit studio.